DavidVogelxyz/win11-config/README.md

 Set of scripts to run after installing Windows 11, so it's configured a certain way.

+Note that, even with the script, a Windows setup still takes nearly an hour.

+- About 50 minutes from `oobe\BypassNRO.exe` to "reboot after second WinUtil run"

+Bottlenecks are:

+- Windows install (pre `oobe`)
+- Windows inital boot (after `oobe`)
+- Windows updates, and reboot
+- Installing `OpenSSH Server`
+    - Takes forever, for what is purportedly less than 2MB
+    - This goes away when grabbing repo from GitHub
+- Other package install
+    - This is going as fast as it ever will

 ## Table of contents

 - [Instructions](#instructions)